OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 ---
 title: Excel custom functions tutorial
-description: In this tutorial, you’ll create an Excel add-in which contains a custom function that can perform calculations, request web data, or stream web data. ms.date: 09/20/2018 ms.topic: tutorial
+description: In this tutorial, you’ll create an Excel add-in that contains a custom function that can perform calculations, request web data, or stream web data. ms.date: 09/20/2018 ms.topic: tutorial
 #Customer intent: As an add-in developer, I want to create a custom function in Excel to increase productivity.